What is Commercial Credit Analysis?

 When conducting credit analysis, investors, banks, and analysts may use a variety of tools such as ratio analysis, cash flow analysis, and trend analysis to determine the default risk of a company.
 Sometimes, credit analysts may conduct a review of the collateral provided, credit history, and the management’s ability.
 The analysts aim to predict the probability that the borrower will default on their financial obligations and the level of losses that the lender will suffer in the event of default.

 When a bank is reviewing a loan application, the main emphasis will be the cash flows generated by the borrower.
 The main ratio used to measure the repayment ability of the borrower is the debt service coverage ratio (DSCR).
 The DSCR is obtained by dividing the entity’s total cash flows by the debt service (annual interest and principal payments).
-The debt service coverage ratio may be expressed as a minimum ratio, below which the lender will not accept to extend credit.
+The debt service coverage ratio may be expressed as a minimum threshold, below which the lender may not be willing to extend credit.

-A DSCR of less than one indicates an entity’s cash flow is negative and the cash flow generated is not enough to cover the debt payments.
-A DSCR of one means that the entity generates enough revenue to cover the debt payments.
+A DSCR of less than one indicates that an entity does not produce sufficient operating cash flow to cover its principal and interest payments.
+A DSCR of one means that the entity generates just enough cash flow to cover the debt payments.
 A DSCR of 1.5 is preferred, and it means that the entity generates enough cash flows to pay all the debt payments and an additional 50% cash flow above what is required to service its debt.